|

 Gun

-on patrol, Minnesota police officer Dez Reilly
+While on patrol, Minnesota police officer Dez

-them, Jaylynn Savage, is immediately attracted
+One of them, Jaylynn Savage, is immediately

-it, Dez is eventually assigned as Jaylynn's
+would have it, Dez is eventually assigned as

-Field Training Officer.
-Having been burned in
+Jaylynn's Field Training Officer.
+Having been

-the past by getting romantically involved with
+burned in the past by getting romantically involved

-abided by for nine years: Cops are off limits.
+has abided by for nine years: Cops are off limits.

 But as Jaylynn and Dez get to know one another,